 - A burning sensation or constant ache is felt in the back of the hand.
 Pain will sometimes extend into the back of the forearm.

 - This muscle can cause numbing and tingling in the hand and fingers.

-What Movements Does the Extensor Carpi Radialis Brevis Control?
+What Causes Extensor Carpi Radialis Brevis Trigger Points To Develop?